TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

 - BottomNavigationView polish: the active indicator style now inherits Material Components' Material 3 bottom-navigation active-indicator dimensions/shape and overrides only the color role to `colorPrimaryContainer`, so the selected pill is visible behind the icon.
-The bar uses selected-only labels plus modest item padding/min-height values to feel lighter and reduce long-label clutter without changing tab titles or identity.
+The bar uses a fixed Material-sized height plus modest item padding so the ViewPager can be constrained above it reliably, and selected-only labels reduce long-label clutter.
+The Bookmarked Playlists tab gets a bottom-nav-only display label (`Bookmarks`) while preserving the full tab title/content description and tab identity.
 - Known risks/QA: verify ViewPager and bottom navigation selection sync, tab reselection behavior, rotation, 4-tab/5-tab BottomNavigationView layouts, active indicator visibility, more-than-5-tab fallback scrolling, and